JorikVL/iot-KIST-DigitalTwin/Documentation.md

 This goal of this project was to visualizes sensors and their data on a interactive map.

-The application shows a map on which Sensors are shown, when you click on a sensor it shows it's data.
+The application shows a map on which Sensors are placed, when you click on a sensor it shows it's data.
-The application gets the sensor's data by performing an API call and acording to their response, places the sensor on the correct coordinates.
+The application gets the sensor's data by performing an API call and according to their response, it places the sensor on the correct coordinates.
 *(The sensors data shown in the following pictures is test data)*

 ![image](https://user-images.githubusercontent.com/25724406/164618212-585a9d6a-9f8c-4bee-910c-0720bd78f3fb.png)